$Q$-Laguerre spectral density and quantum chaos in the Wishart-Sachdev-Ye-Kitaev model: Introduction

-In this paper, we introduce a generalized SYK model, termed Wishart~\cite{wishart1928}-Sachdev-Ye-Kitaev (WSYK) model, which can be represented by a matrix with two off-diagonal blocks, one the complex conjugate of the other.
-In each of these blocks lives an SYK model with $\qb$ Majorana fermions and random complex couplings.
-We will show that the spectral density in the scaling limit $\qb \propto \sqrt{N}$~\cite{erdos2014,feng2019} can be evaluated exactly but, unlike previous results, the combinatorial analysis is not based on perfect matchings and a mapping to the moments of the Q-Hermite polynomials weight function, but rather on a mapping to the Al-Salam-Chihara Q-Laguerre polynomials~\cite{al1976,ismail2005,koekoek2010,kasraoui2011AAM}, a variant of the Q-Laguerre polynomials~\cite{moak1981,ismail2005,koekoek2010}, that results from the replacement of perfect matchings by permutations.
-The resulting spectral density, which is qualitatively different from the one in the Q-Hermite case, still provides an excellent description of numerical results for a fixed $\qb \geq 2$.
+We will show that, unlike previous results, the spectral density in the scaling limit $\qb \propto \sqrt{N}$~\cite{erdos2014,feng2019} cannot be evaluated exactly because the combinatorial analysis is based only on a subset of perfect matchings.
+However, by identifying this subset as the set of permutations, we can establish an approximate mapping to the weight function of the Al-Salam-Chihara $Q$-Laguerre polynomials~\cite{al1976,ismail2005,koekoek2010,kasraoui2011AAM}, a variant of the $Q$-Laguerre polynomials~\cite{moak1981,ismail2005,koekoek2010}.
+For a fixed $\qb \geq 2$, the resulting spectral density, which is qualitatively different from the one in the $Q$-Hermite case, is in fair agreement with exact diagonalization results in the range of $N$ we can explore numerically.
 Moreover, we will identify a range of parameters where the WSYK model shares typical features expected in a field theory with a holographic dual such as an exponential growth of low energy excitations.
 The global symmetries of this generalized SYK model belong to the chiral and superconducting universality classes according to the random matrix classification~\cite{altland1997,verbaarschot1994}.
 Level statistics and the microscopic spectral density, which are believed to be universal, show good agreement with the random matrix predictions.
-Deviations from the random matrix results, for fixed $N$ and $\qb = 4$, are smaller than in the standard supersymmetric SYK model~\cite{garcia2018a}.
-We start with an introduction to the model and some definitions.
+Deviations from the random matrix results, for fixed $N$ and $\qb = 4$, are smaller than in the standard {\bf $q = 3$} supersymmetric SYK model~\cite{garcia2018a,kanazawa2017,li2017}.
+Our work includes the first observation of the chiral Gaussian Unitary Ensemble (chGUE) universality class in the context of the SYK model.
+Although it is possible to realize complex-fermion SYK models~\cite{kanazawa2017} with global symmetries consistent with those of chGUE, the number of zero modes of those models scales with system size and, thus, in the thermodynamic limit, one obtains GUE correlations.

+Finally, we note that Iyoda \textit{et al.}~\cite{iyoda2018} studied a related Wishart extension of the complex-fermion Sachdev-Ye-Kitaev model with $\qb=2$ and found it to be integrable as it can be mapped to the Richardson-Gaudin model, which is known to be solved by the Bethe ansatz.